axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### error

 The string-valued `error` provides error text as HTML.
-It sets the element into a visual error state.
+It sets the element into a visual error state, if `invalid` is true.

 ### info